 - 46mm Silver watch cost $349 / £299, less than Gear S3 at launch

 - LTE version exists, but exclusive EE in UK with more options in the US

-The Galaxy Watch launched in the US on August 24, 2018, the same day the Galaxy Note 9 came out, and in the UK on September 6.
-Those in Australia had to wait a bit longer, but it's now available there too.
+The Galaxy Watch launched in the US in August 2018, the same day the Galaxy Note 9 came out, and in the UK in September.
+Those in Australia had to wait a bit longer, but it's available there too.

 At launch, the Galaxy Watch started at $329 / £279 / AU$499 for the 42mm version, and $349 / £299 / AU$549 for the larger 46mm size.
 When it first came out the Gear S3 cost $349 / £349 (around AU$475), and only came in one size.